goblinsan/agent-dashboard/README.md

 npm rebuild better-sqlite3
 ```

-If install fails, the server automatically falls back to in-memory and logs a warning at startup.
+If install fails or you skip installing build tooling, you will see a startup log indicating fallback to in-memory.
+CI uses `migrate:if-present` so builds are not blocked when the native module is absent.

 ### Migrations
-Migrations live in `backend/migrations/*.sql` and are applied by `npm run migrate` which records applied files in `_migrations` table.
+Migrations live in `backend/migrations/*.sql` and are applied by:
+* `npm run migrate` (hard-requires SQLite driver)
+* `npm run migrate:if-present` (skips gracefully if `better-sqlite3` is not installed)

+Applied migrations are recorded in the `_migrations` table.

 ### Current Coverage
 Implemented repositories (SQLite): Tasks, Bugs (StatusUpdates & DesignNotes still in-memory until finalized schema adaptation).